SRCH2/srch2-ngn/documentation/docs/index.md

 the indexes you've defined, the corresponding values for `ArrayList<JSONObject>` will be of size zero.

-The callback function checks the status of ther response, consumes the results in the map, and adds the results to an object called `newResults`.
+The callback function checks the status of the response, consumes the results in the map, and adds the results to an object called `newResults`.
-Finally, by overriding the handler's `public void handleMessage(Message msg)` superclass method, the results can be pushed to the UI thread.
-This handler is created when the `SearchResultsAdapter` is initialized in the `protected void onCreate(Bundle savedInstanceState)` method of `SearchActivity`.
+Finally, by overriding the handler's `handleMessage()` superclass method, the results can be pushed to the UI thread.
+This handler is created when the `SearchResultsAdapter` is initialized in the `onCreate()` method of `SearchActivity`.
 Overriding this method to do this looks like:

 ```
 	private static class SearchResultsUiHandler extends Handler implements SearchResultsListener {